rciam/simple-oidc-client-php/README.md

 $manage_token_note = "You can manage your refresh tokens in the following link: ";
 $manageTokens = $issuer . "manage/user/services";
 $sessionName = "oidc-client";
-$sessionLifetime = 60*60;   // must be equal to access token validation time in seconds
+$sessionLifetime = 60 * 60;  // must be equal to access token validation time in seconds
+$allow_introspection = false;
+$enable_active_tokens_table = false;
 ```

 Let’s go quickly through the settings:

 * `title` required, is the title on the navigation bar
 * `img` required, is the source of the logo
-* `scope_info` optional, is a message that informs the user for the aplication requirements
+* `scope_info` optional, is a message that informs the user for the application
+  requirements
 * `issuer` required, is the base URL of our IdentityServer instance.
+This will
-This will allow oidc-client to query the metadata endpoint so it can validate the tokens
+  allow oidc-client to query the metadata endpoint so it can validate the tokens
-* `client_id` required, is the id of the client we want to use when hitting the authorization endpoint
+* `client_id` required, is the id of the client we want to use when hitting the
+  authorization endpoint
-* `client_secret` optional, a value the offers better security to the message flow
+* `client_secret` optional, a value the offers better security to the message
+  flow
-* `pkceCodeChallengeMethod` optional, a string that defines the code challenge methond for PKCE.
+* `pkceCodeChallengeMethod` optional, a string that defines the code challenge
+  method for PKCE.
 Choose between `plain` or `S256`.
-* `redirect_url` required, is the redirect URL where the client and the browser agree to send and receive correspondingly the code.
-Currently, there are available 2 pages for that purpose:
+* `redirect_url` required, is the redirect URL where the client and the browser
+  agree to send and receive correspondingly the code.
+Currently, there are
+  available 2 pages for that purpose:
   * `refreshtoken.php`: The users can request Refresh Tokens.
-Also, they can see all the issued active Refresh Tokens for this client.
+Also, they can
+    see all the issued active Refresh Tokens for this client.
-  * `auth.php`: The users can obtain their user information from the obtained Access (and Refresh) Token.
+  * `auth.php`: The users can obtain their user information from the obtained
+    Access (and Refresh) Token.
 * `scopesDefine` required, defines the scopes the client supports
 * `refresh_token_note` optional, info for the refresh token
 * `access_token_note` optional, info for the access token
-* `manage_token_note` optional, message the informs the user where can manage his tokens
+* `manage_token_note` optional, message the informs the user where can manage
+  his tokens
 * `manageTokens` optional, URL of the manage tokens service
 * `sessionName` required, define the name of the cookie session
 * `sessionLifetime` required, define the duration of the session.
-This must be equal to the validity time of the access token.
+This must be
+  equal to the validity time of the access token.
+* `allow_introspection` required, define to show/hide the introspection command
+* `enable_active_tokens_table` required, define to show/hide the Active Refresh
+  Token table in `refreshtoken.php`